mjgupta9135/Work-Finder/README.md

 # WorkFinder

 WorkFinder is a job portal application developed using the MERN stack (MongoDB, Express.js, React, and Node.js).
-It connects job seekers with employers and offers features such as job posting, search, and real-time messaging.
+It connects job seekers with employers and offers features such as job posting, search, and real-time messaging

 ## Features
 - **User Authentication**: Secure login and registration.